morabah/posalpro-app/docs/GAP_ANALYSIS_CHECKLIST.md

 ---

-**Last Updated**: December 31, 2024 **Next Review**: January 7, 2025 **Overall
-Status**: 🟡 **72% Complete - Excellent Progress, Phase 2 Complete**
+**Last Updated**: [Current Date] **Next Review**: January 7, 2025 **Overall Status**: 🟡 **73% Complete - Excellent Progress, Phase 2 Complete**

-**Major Correction**: Admin interface, coordination hub, approval workflow, and executive review have all been successfully implemented.
-The system is significantly more complete than initially assessed, with primary focus now on analytics enhancement and testing coverage.
+**Major Correction**: The analysis confirms that while the UI is well-developed, the immediate priority must be on closing the data loop: ensuring all UI components are driven by live backend data and that the analytics framework is actively collecting the detailed event data required for hypothesis validation.